 Much like this case, the trial court in Burrow granted summary judgment to the Defendant attorneys without considering the fiduciary duties the attorneys owed to their clients.
-The Burrow trail court found "the settlement of the plaintiffs' claims in the Phillips accident suit was fair and reasonable, plaintiffs had therefore suffered no actual damages as a result of misconduct by the attorneys, and absent actual damages plaintiffs were not entitled to a forfeiture of any the attorneys' fees."55 On review, the Texas Supreme Court remanded the cause to the trial court finding that actual damages are not a prerequisite to a forfeiture of attorney's fees for breach of fiduciary duty.
+The Burrow trial court found "the settlement of the plaintiffs' claims in the Phillips accident suit was fair and reasonable, plaintiffs had therefore suffered no actual damages as a result of misconduct by the attorneys, and absent actual damages plaintiffs were not entitled to a forfeiture of any the attorneys' fees."
+On review, the Texas Supreme Court remanded the case to the trial court finding that actual damages are not a prerequisite to a forfeiture of attorney's fees for breach of fiduciary duty.
+164

 To limit forfeiture of compensation to instances in which the principal sustains actual damages would conflict with both justifications for the rule.
 It is the agent's disloyalty, not any resulting harm, that violates the fiduciary relationship and thus impairs the basis for compensation.
 An agent's compensation is not only for specific results but also for loyalty.
-Removing the disincentive of forfeiture except when harm results would prompt an agent to attempt to calculate whether particular conduct, though disloyal to the principal, might nevertheless he harmless to the principal and profitable to the agent.
-The main purpose of forfeiture is not to compensate an injured principal, even though it may have that effect.
-Rather, the central purpose of the equitable remedy of forfeiture is to protect relationships of trust by discouraging agents' disloyalty.56
+Removing the disincentive of forfeiture except when harm results would prompt an agent to attempt to calculate whether particular conduct, though disloyal to the principal, might nevertheless he harmless to the principal